|

 Recover 1 minute of break time.
 2 minutes of lunch time.
 1 more minute of second break.

-Remember, they then work until the END OF DAY with the bell system, not relaxing 15 minutes ahead of time.
+Not factoring this in: They then work until the END OF DAY with the bell system, not slowing down 10 minutes ahead of time.
 That's additional labor expenses you recover..

 52 weeks: $352 per year per employee in recovered labor time.
 Every year.